Money

 Step 1: Written demand

-Send the employer a written demand for payment, ideally by 내용증명 (certified mail with delivery receipt from any Korea Post branch, ₩10,000-₩20,000).
-This creates a timestamped record for the Labor Office and preserves your deadline.
+Send the employer a written demand for payment.
+Certified mail (내용증명) can help create a timestamped record for the Labor Office.

-Step 2: File with the Ministry of Employment & Labor
+Step 2: File with the Ministry of Employment and Labor

 You can file at the regional Labor Office (지방고용노동관서) in person, or online at minwon.moel.go.kr.
 The process: